ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 3. Locate the new volume and click **...**.
 4. Select **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
-   - if you choose Devices, you can select from Bare Metal Servers or Virtual servers.
+   - If you choose Devices, you can select from Bare Metal Servers or Virtual servers.
-   - if you choose IP Address, first, select the subnet where your host resides.
+   - If you choose IP address, first, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that can access the volume and click **Save**.